crufter/hypecms/README.md

 /debug
 	- The debug module is hardcoded, so we can analyize the state of the site even with an empty or messed up option document.

 The architecture is lousely based on the MVC pattern.
-Basically whenever the system recieves a http request, it routes the given request according to the next rule:
+Basically whenever the system receives a http request, it routes the given request according to the next rule:
 - If the path of the request matches "/b/{modulename}", it will be routed to the given module, and the system expects a background operation to be called.
 - Anything else will be handled as a "View" which will be displayed by either the builtin Display module or an explicitly stated one.